 This one-page handout provides an introduction to the Project 10 website by outlining the major features of the website.
 This handout can help you find where the information you are seeking is located.

-Project 10 recently developed this resource that will assist families to become familiar with graduation and post-school options available to students with disabilities.
-This eight-page booklet, Secondary Transition Roadmap for Families, shares easy-to-follow directions that guide families and students toward transition destinations- to graduation and beyond.
+This resource assists families to become familiar with graduation and post-school options available to students with disabilities.
+This twelve-page booklet shares easy-to-follow directions that guide families and students toward transition destinations, including high school graduation and beyond.
+This publication is also available in Haitian Creole - Plan Tranzisyon nan Segondè pou Fanmi yo and Spanish - Guía para las familias sobre la transición después de la escuela secundaria.

 This checklist and action plan is a tool to assess how well your school or district implements best practices for improving graduation rates and decreasing dropout rates.